Battle of Hodeidah: June: Initial advances

 According to The National, captured Houthi POW have indicated that Houthi forced intended to blow up Hodeida International Airport terminals if coalition forces continued their assault to capture it and has planted thousand landmines across the area.
-Commander of the coalition forces, Tareq Saleh, has indicated that many of captured Houthis were forced to fight in Al Hudaydah, many of whom were coerced into fighting with threats made against their family members if they refused.
+Commander of the coalition forces, Tareq Saleh, has indicated that many of captured Houthis were forced to fight in Hodeidah, many of whom were coerced into fighting with threats made against their family members if they refused.